Last Updated: 23 August 2024 | Change Log

 You can verify the integrity of the SDK with the Dependency Verification feature of Gradle.

-file used by Gradle to verify dependencies.
+file which is used by Gradle to verify dependencies.

-gradle --write-verification-metadata sha256
+./gradlew --write-verification-metadata sha256

 What to do next